Picking up Ruby

 Now, I walk into the U-Haul store and talk to the person at the counter, hand him my Visa card and book the hauler for 8:30 AM Saturday.
 I am then told I would be getting a phone call from the central office to "set" the pickup time, even though I just told him.
 After waiting 3 hours at home for the call, I called the 800 number myself.
 They then transferred me to the local store I was at 3 hours earlier so I could "set" the pickup time.
 I tell them the time (again) and hang up.
 Not 30 minutes later I get a call from the same local store (different guy) to "set" the pickup time.
 I was sure there was either going to be no transport for me Saturday morning or there would be 3 of them.

-Early Saturday morning my parents pull in my driveway in a fire-engine red 2011 Avalanche.
-Apparently he had traded his older green one in a few days earlier.
+Early Saturday morning my parents pull in my driveway in a fire-engine red Avalanche.
+Apparently he had traded his older green one in a few days earlier for a brand new one.
 He had less than 200 miles on it and informed me that we would be varying our speed the whole trip to break-in the engine and that we would not be going over 55 MPH.
 Well I was fine with that since we'd be towing my car half the trip.
 We pick up the transport and with a little disappointment, there was only one waiting for us.

 The trip down was uneventful, except at times I felt we were moving backwards.
 My father was driving varying the speed the whole way and keeping it under 55 MPH.
 But as you know, on a highway with a 65 MPH speed limit that seems like crawling.
 Mentioning this to my father did not help.
 The 3 hour trip gave us plenty of time to catch up.

 We arrived right at noon and my mother-in-law was waiting for us.
 She had gathered several magazines and catalogs and placed them in the car.
 My father-in-law had kept all his receipts and had several old car parts catalogs, so there was plenty reference material to get me started with this project.